Photo above shows Penstemon uintahensis in all its alpine glory at 11,500 feet on Leidy Peak in the Uintah Mountains, taken in August, 2008.

 Dear Growing Friends:

 My seed inventory has become considerably depleted over the past four years due to my inability to collect enough quantity and variety to maintain that inventory because of family responsibilities (caring for my father) and the pervasive drought throughout the western states.
-I had more time this year to put in the effort to start building my inventory back up but it would take many years to restore it to the previous wide selection I once offered.
-It doesn’t matter though since I have lost over half of my business to overseas customers due to their xenophobic stance towards seed imports.
-I have decided not to offer Phytosanitary Certificates because I have no desire to participate in bureaucratic paperwork and besides most of my customers will not pay $75.00 to $100.00 per Certificate for a simple seed order.
-So this season will be a test to see if I can survive financially on domestic orders alone (including Canada).
+I had more time this year to put in the effort to start building my inventory back up but it will take many years to restore it to the previous wide selection I once offered.
+This year was an excellent start towards rebuilding that inventory given that moisture content has greatly improved over many of the western states.
 I plan to re-evaluate year by year whether to continue with the seed business or not.
 I enjoy the exercise and travel opportunities this business provides, not to mention all of the friends I have made over the years talking about varied botanical subjects from seed germination to ecology of wild flora.
-I hope I can continue to offer these seeds until my body either gives out or becomes financially untenable.
+I hope I can continue to offer these seeds until either my body gives out or becomes financially untenable.

 And in the interest of self-promotion, I would like to mention, mostly for the benefit of new customers, the following: